I Lost My Series I Savings Bond Certificate. What Do I Do?

 Before they can process your claim, it is vital you provide include the following information with your completed FS Form 1048:

-Within a few weeks, you should receive replacement savings bonds.
-If you happen to find the lost series I savings bonds after receiving their replacements, they now belong the United States Government and it is imperative that you send them back to the Treasury Retail Securities Site.
+Within a few weeks, you should receive replacement savings bonds electronically, and you can add them to your brokerage account.
+Because they are now in electronic form, there's no risk of you losing or damaging them again.
+If you happen to find the lost series I savings bonds after receiving their replacements, they now belong the United States Government and it is imperative that you send them back to the Treasury Retail Securities Site at the address above.
 That's all it takes!
-A quick trip to get some information notarized, mailed back in to the Government, and viola!
-New replacement Series I savings bonds show up in the mail.

 How to Get Your Savings Bonds Reissued